neurokitti/AIRIS-VtuberAI/README.md

     #main_interview() # this will not read chat but instead respond to anyone on the stream over mic
 ```
 you may also want to edit the project to better suit your needs. in that case navigate to the startup_scripts.py file.

+finnaly to run the project run the main.py file with the mode you want uncomented